reubenabraham/MsgQ/README.md

   - Use the `init.sql` script to set-up mysql: `mysql -u root < init.sql`
 - Create a dockerhub account, and login via CLI: `docker login -u user_name -p password docker.io`
 - Make sure you have `curl` / Postman etc installed to make API calls.
+- Install mongodb and `mongosh` : [Install Instructions](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-os-x/)

 ## Service Descriptions

 ### Auth Service

-- `/login` endpoint: Checks for valid login credentials, and if so, returns a JWT.
+Checks for login credentials and returns a JWT if user is authenticated.
+Also helps validate whether a supplied JWT is legitimate.

-- `/validate` endpoint: Ensures the received JWT is valid.
-- Our JWTs are signed with a symmetric signing algorithm - `HS256` which has a single private key which only the auth service knows.
-- The mysql environment variables are stored in `manifests/configmap.yaml` and the database password and jwt secret are stored in `manifests/secret.yaml`
-- We have 2 replicas of this service running.
+### Notification Service
+RabbitMQ consumer - basically reads the messages off the queue and logs the converted file-ids.

+### Converter Service
+RabbitMQ consumer and producer - reads messages off the video queue, picks up the file from MongoDB, converts to MP3, stores it back in MongoDB and publishes a message to the mp3 queue with the converted file-id.

+### API Gateway
+Services the `/login` , `/upload` and `/download` endpoints.
+Acts as the point of entry into the Kubernetes cluster.

 ## Build and Deploy a Service